 Nowadays, the price of gold depends not only on its rarity and practical applications but also on market conditions and demand mostly driven by jewelry, medicine, and precision electronics industries.

 Major producers: Brazil, United States, Myanmar, South Africa, Russia, Australia.

 Iridium is one of the rarest metals of the platinum group on earth.
 Its price depends not only on relatively small volume but also on difficulties in production, demand, market speculations, politics in the producing countries, as well as technology development.

-Due to its hardness, the metal is not suitable for usable parts.
-But iridium is perfect as a hardening agent for alloys, which are used for the production of aircraft engine parts and deep-water pipes.
+Due to its hardness, iridium is perfect as a hardening agent for alloys, which are used for the production of aircraft engine parts and deep-water pipes.